abelpriem/CRM-JTool/README.md

 ### Usage

-1. Recruiters can register and create job postings from the admin panel.
-2. Candidates can search and filter job offers on the main page, as well as apply by submitting their data and resume.
-3. Recruiters can manage their job postings and view the list of candidates from their admin panel.
+- Admin User

+1. As an admin, I want to log in securely, so I can manage the system.
+2. As an admin, I want to view a list of customers, so I can easily manage their details.
+3. As an admin, I want to add, edit, and delete products, so I can keep the product catalog up-to-date.
+4. As an admin, I want to create and manage orders, so I can process customer requests efficiently.

+- Customer

+1. As a customer, I want my details to be securely stored, so my interactions with the company are efficient.
+2. As a customer, I want to view available products, so I can place orders easily.

 ### API

 The API provides several endpoints for managing authentication, job postings, and users.
 Some example endpoints are:

-- `POST /users/auth`: Log in.
+- `POST api/users/auth`: Log in.
-- `POST /users/create`: Register a new user.
+- `POST api/users/register`: Register a new user.
-- `GET /offers`: Get the list of job postings.
+- `GET api/users`: Get the list of all users.
+- `PATCH api/users/change-password`: Edit the current user password (ADMIN only).
-- `POST /offers/create`: Create a new job posting (recruiters only).
+- `POST api/users/clients/new-client`: Create new client (ADMIN only).
+- `GET api/users/clients`: Get the list of all clients.
+- `GET api/users/clients/{clientId}`: Get only the client selected (ADMIN only).
+- `PATCH api/users/clients/edit/${clientId}`: Edit ALL the selected client (ADMIN only).
+- `DELETE api/users/clients/delete/${clientId}`: Delete selected client (ADMIN only).

+- `GET api/products`: Get the list of all products.
-- `PUT /offers/edit/:offerUrl`: Edit a job posting (recruiters only).
+- `PATCH api/products/edit/{productId}`: Edit selected product (ADMIN only).
-- `DELETE /offer/:offerUrl`: Delete a job posting (recruiters only).
+- `DELETE api/products/delete/{productId}`: Delete selected product (ADMIN only).

 ### Testing

 Unit tests have been implemented to ensure system reliability.
 We use the following libraries for testing:

-- **Mocha**: Framework for running tests.
+- **JUnit**: Framework for running tests.
-- **Chai**: Library for assertions.
+- **Mockito**: Library for assertions.

 To run the tests: